Current version: 1.1.2. See version history.

-This plugin plays a video and allows the subject to respond by dragging a slider.
+This plugin plays a video and allows the participant to respond by dragging a slider.
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
-The trial can be ended automatically when the subject responds, when the video file has finished playing, or if the subject has failed to respond within a fixed length of time.
+The trial can be ended automatically when the participant responds, when the video file has finished playing, or if the participant has failed to respond within a fixed length of time.
 You can also prevent the slider response from being made before the video has finished playing.

 Video files can be automatically preloaded by jsPsych using the

 preload plugin.
 However, if you are using timeline variables or another dynamic method to specify the video stimulus, you will need to manually preload the videos.
 Also note that video preloading is disabled when the experiment is running as a file (i.e. opened directly in the browser, rather than through a server), in order to prevent CORS errors - see the section on Running Experiments for more information.

 In addition to the parameters available in all plugins, this plugin accepts the following parameters.
 Parameters with a default value of undefined must be specified.
 Other parameters can be left unspecified if the default value is acceptable.

 |stimulus||array||undefined||An array of file paths to the video.
 You can specify multiple formats of the same video (e.g., .mp4, .ogg, .webm) to maximize the cross-browser compatibility.
 Usually .mp4 is a safe cross-browser option.
 The plugin does not reliably support .mov files.
 The player will use the first source file in the array that is compatible with the browser, so specify the files in order of preference.|

 |prompt||string||null||This string can contain HTML markup.
 Any content here will be displayed below the stimulus.
 The intention is that it can be used to provide a reminder about the action the participant is supposed to take (e.g., which key to press).|

 |width||numeric||width of the video file||The width of the video display in pixels.|